cgMuro/auto-image-captioning/README.md

 # Auto Image Captioning

 ## Project Overview
-* I used a CNN neural network to analyze photos and extract the features and a LSTM neural network to generate, given a photo, a caption automatically
+* I used a CNN to analyze photos and extract the features and an LSTM neural network to generate, given a photo, a caption automatically
-* To extract the features from the photos I used a pre-trained model from keras called VGG16
+* To extract the features from the photos I used a pre-trained model from Keras called VGG16
 * The LSTM neural network was used along with GloVe embeddings
-* Finally I used Streamlit to develop and then deploy with docker on heroku an [application](https://app-image-captioning.herokuapp.com/) that can be used to generate captions from new images
+* Finally I used Streamlit to develop and then deploy with docker on Heroku an [application](https://app-image-captioning.herokuapp.com/) that can be used to generate captions from new images

-**NOTE**: the large files such as the datasets, the glove file, the models were removed because of their size, since they are too big for github.
+**NOTE**: the large files such as the datasets, the glove file, the models were removed because of their size since they are too big for GitHub.

 ## Data
 From this [repository](https://github.com/jbrownlee/Datasets) I downloaded the datasets from both training and testing: